- Who We Are

 Prepared by: Regina Day Langhout, University of California at Santa Cruz, Sara L. Buckingham, University of Alaska at Anchorage, Ashmeet Kaur Oberoi, University of Miami, Noé Rubén Chávez, City of Hope Medical Center, Dana Rusch, University of Illinois at Chicago, Francesca Esposito, Instituto Superior de Psicologia Aplicada - Instituto Universitário, & Yolanda Suarez-Balcazar, University of Illinois at Chicago

-The final version of this statement, which includes some additional recommendations from the authors, will be published in the American Journal of Community Psychology in a few weeks.
-The link to that piece will be posted here once it is available.
+The final version of this statement, which includes some additional recommendations from the authors, has been published in the American Journal of Community Psychology.

 Deportation has numerous detrimental impacts on individuals who are deported, and on the families and communities they are forced to leave behind.
 This policy statement reviews the empirical literature to describe the effects of deportation on the individual, families, and the broader community, in order to inform policy and practice recommendations.